sunpy/streamtracer/docs/index.rst

 2.0.1
 -----
-streamtracer now includes wheels for Python 3.11, and these have now been uploaded to PyPI as a realease (version 2.0.0 was only ever uploaded as an alpha). streamtracer still does not work in parallel, if you require parallel stream tracing then for now either:
+streamtracer now includes wheels for Python 3.11, and these have now been uploaded to PyPI as a release (version 2.0.0 was only ever uploaded as an alpha). streamtracer still does not work in parallel, if you require parallel stream tracing then for now either:

 - Downgrade to version 1.2.0